shakked/Command-for-Instagram/Analytics Pro.md

 ##Top Hashtags and Filters
 [Top Hashtags and Filters Screencast](https://youtu.be/4yp_YWUqtPU?t=4m5s)

 This feature lets you see which filters and hashtags are getting you the most likes and comments.
+That a business cannot see their hashtag or filter performance within Instagram is troubling.
+That's why I created this feature--so businesses could see how their hashtags and filters are doing over time.

 ##Following Tracker
 [Following Tracker Screencast](https://youtu.be/4yp_YWUqtPU?t=11m59s)